celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 ### Register as a Validator

 In order to perform Validator actions with the Account created in the previous step, you will need to authorize a Validator signer key for the `ReleaseGold` contract account.

-You should have already generated this key and submitted it via gist.
-To authorize this key, we will first need to first generate a proof that the `ReleaseGold` contract account possesses the keys for this new signer:
+If you were part of the genesis validator set, you will have already generated this key and submitted it via gist.
+Note that if you are planning running more than one validator, each validator will need a distinct validator signer key.`

 ```bash
 # On the Validator machine